iguana-project/iguana/README.md

 If everything is correctly setup and if you simply run `python` in your command shell, the python interpreter with the version specified in the `.python-version` file should be started.
 If you already created a virtualenv previously you should delete it and recreate it with the specified python version.

-**Common problems using *pyenv*:** Since *pyenv* is compiling every python version other than your system one direct on your PC, it can happen that after some time this version won't work any more.
-Often there are errors of missing shared libraries or something like that, when you try to start Iguana or the Python interpreter installed by *pyenv*.
+**Common problems using *pyenv*:** Since *pyenv* is compiling every python version other than your system one directly on your PC, it can happen that after some time this version won't work any more.
+Often there are errors of missing shared libraries, when you try to start Iguana or the Python interpreter installed by *pyenv*.
 This can happen e.g. after a system update/upgrade.
 To solve this issue simply reinstall the Python version with the above *pyenv* command.

 #### Production
 To setup Iguana in a production environment you simply have to call: